KARSE22/movie-mate/README.md

 ### Movie Details Page

 The movie details page displays a poster, title, description, and rating for a movie.
 The movie data is fetched from an external API the first time the page is visited.
-Subsequent visits to the page will load the data from the store instead of making another API request.
+Subsequent visits to the page will load the data from the context instead of making another API request.

 ### Styling